-The inability of the to properly audit certain contracts will result in significant financial losses each year, a recent Defense Department Inspector General (IG) report says.
+The inability of the Pentagon to properly audit certain contracts will result in significant financial losses each year, a recent Inspector General (IG) report says.

 The IG evaluated actions taken by Department of Defense (DOD) officials to align the Defense Contract Management Agency (DCMA) and the Defense Contract Audit Agency (DCAA) functions by increasing the dollar thresholds a contractor proposal must meet before a contracting officer can request a DCAA audit, focusing on the factors DOD officials considered in making the decision as well as controls established to ensure the change in dollar thresholds adequately protects the interests of the department and taxpayers.